30 Mar CBD During Pregnancy

 Why the Concern Over Pre- and Postnatal Cannabis Use

 Whether cannabis influences the health of a developing fetus, however, is not well understood at all.
-The research done so far, already limited, has been inconclusive.
+The research that has been completed so far, already limited in scope, has been inconclusive.

 While research regarding the safety of cannabis during pregnancy is lacking, researchers do know that fetuses have the capability to interact with the cannabis plant’s compounds.